smithy-lang/smithy/designs/enum-shapes.md

 #### enum members always have a value

-Enum members that have neither the `@enumValue` nor the `@enumDefault` trait are indistinguishable from members that have an `@enumValue` trait whose trait value is equal to the enum member's name.
+If an enum member doesn't have an explicit `@enumValue` or `@enumDefault` trait, an `@enumValue` trait will be automatically added to the member where the trait value is the member's name.
+This means that enum members that have neither the `@enumValue` nor the `@enumDefault` trait are indistinguishable from enum members that have the `@enumValue` trait explicitly set.

 The following model: